 - Establishment of novel humanized xenograft mouse models and a zebrafish model for pre-clinical FSHD therapeutic development.

 Wellstone Center Leadership and Administration

 The Center brings together a strong multidisciplinary team of talented and experienced clinician scientists, researchers and collaborators with expertise in FSHD and muscular dystrophy, partnering with biotech industry leaders with expertise in therapeutic development for muscular dystrophy and with patient advocacy leaders dedicated to the furthering of FSHD research towards therapies.
 The collaborative spirit and accomplishments of the Center and its investigators are highlighted by our publications over the past 5 years (see below).
 The Director and Co-Director, Drs.
-Charles Emerson and Louis Kunkel, lead this team.
-Both are accomplished researchers in muscle biology and disease and are experienced in the leadership of collaborative, multidisciplinary research teams and training programs.
+Charles Emerson, Louis Kunkel, and Kathryn Wagner lead this team.
+All are accomplished researchers in muscle biology and disease and are experienced in the leadership of collaborative, multidisciplinary research teams and training programs.